-Pre-Law Events
+Pre-Law and Law-Related Events

 Current students, please be sure to follow the Pre-Law Advising myUMBC Group page for the latest information.